cameraui/docs/detection/faces.md

 ## Settings

-In the [NVR settings](/recording/), face recognition has:
+In **Settings → [Recordings](/recording/)**, face recognition has:

-- **Match threshold.** How strict face matching is (0.3 to 0.8).
 - **Max training images.** How many photos to keep per person (5 to 15); camera.ui keeps the best ones.
 - **Max unknown people.** How many unknown groups are kept (10 to 500).
 Once the limit is hit, the group that was seen longest ago is dropped.
 Raise it for busy outdoor cameras.

-Per camera, [Settings → Detection](/cameras/settings) also has a **Face confidence**: faces the AI is less sure about than this are ignored for events and automations (0 to 1, default 0.5).
+Per camera, [Settings → Detection](/cameras/settings) has two face settings:

+- **Face confidence.** Faces the AI is less sure about than this are ignored for events and automations (0 to 1, default 0.5).
+- **Match threshold.** How certain the match against your enrolled people has to be before someone is named (0.3 to 0.95, default 0.55).
+Higher means fewer wrong names, lower means the camera recognizes people more often.
+A camera looking down the street can demand more than the one at the door.[^perc]

+[^perc]: Needs camera-ui-nvr 1.3.16 or newer.

 ## Rescanning

 After enrolling someone new, select **Rescan existing events** to re-check past recordings and tag them with the newly known face.

 [^license]: Face recognition (matching faces against your enrolled people) builds on recording and requires an active camera.ui subscription.
 Detecting that a face is present is part of the free detection.
-[^nvrupdate]: Ignoring faces needs the current recording plugin.
+[^nvrupdate]: Needs a current camera-ui-nvr.
 Update it if the ignore button is missing.